 The blood pressure guidelines found in the blood pressure chart further down the page are the 2017 updated blood pressure guidelines as proposed by the American Heart Association and other health organizations.

-There are always two pressures expressed in blood pressure ranges, the systolic and the diastolic pressure.
+Blood pressure is the force of blood against the artery walls.
+It rises during heartbeats and falls in between heartbeats.
+There are always two pressures expressed in blood pressure ranges, the systolic blood pressure and the diastolic blood pressure.

-Blood pressure ranges are usually written using the systolic number before or above the diastolic number, for example 120/80 mmHg.
-The systolic pressure, which is the first number shown, the 120 in the chart below, is the pressure reading as the heart pumps blood out from the ventricle into the veins.
-The diastolic pressure, 80 as illustrated in the blood pressure chart, is the resting pressure, which is between beats when the pressure decreases before the next heart pumping action.
+Blood pressure ranges are usually written using the systolic blood pressure number before or above the diastolic blood pressure number, for example 120/80 mmHg.
+The systolic blood pressure, the 120 as illustrated in the blood pressure chart, is the pressure reading as the heart pumps blood out from the ventricle into the veins.
+The diastolic blood pressure, the 80 as illustrated in the blood pressure chart, is the resting pressure, which is between beats when the pressure decreases before the next heart pumping action.